AG7GN/fe-pi/README.md

 ### 2.2 Select Pi's local audio output destination (speakers or HDMI)

-*Skip this step if you have no speakers connected to your Pi or your Pi' monitor via HDMI.*
+*Skip this step if you have no speakers connected to your Pi or your Pi's monitor via HDMI.*

 Force the Pi to use either the HDMI connection or the built-in 3.5mm connection for system sounds and for monitoring your radio's RX and TX audio.